Franz Bracht

 Clemens Emil Franz Bracht (23 November 1877 – 26 November 1933) was a German jurist and politician.

 Born in Berlin, he studied law at the University of Würzburg and the University of Berlin.
 He joined the Centre Party and on 18 December 1924 became Supreme Burgomaster (Oberbürgermeister) of Essen.
-After the Preußenschlag enacted by German Chancellor Franz von Papen and President Paul von Hindenburg, Bracht was appointed a "Deputy Commissioner" for the Interior in the Free State of Prussia on 27 July 1932.
+After German Chancellor Franz von Papen and President Paul von Hindenburg ousted the elected government of Prussia and made Papen Prussian Reich commissioner in the Prussian coup d'état, Bracht was appointed a "Deputy Commissioner" for the Interior in Prussia on 27 July 1932.
 He left the Centre Party and resigned as Burgomaster on 31 October 1932.